Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Entity Alignment With KG Embeddings

 The type of information that each method exploits in order to learn the embeddings reveals one of the most important assumptions that differentiates the methods.
 All embedding-based entity alignment methods utilize the relational structure of entities (relations), assuming that structural similarity is the key to entity alignment.
 However, there are methods that also exploit the literal values of the attributes, as well as the entity and attribute names.

 \paragraph{Entity Names} Some embedding-based entity alignment methods learn the entity embeddings by encoding the entity names in the embedding space, so as entities with similar names to have similar embeddings.
-All these methods work under the assumption that the same real-world entities have to follow the same or semantically similar naming.
-This requirement, in many cases, is not achievable since many real-world KGs have replaced the entity names with special ids, and as a result, entity names are differentiated across KGs.
-For this reason, there are methods that avoid to utilise the entity names for the entity embeddings, while some others use them in combination with structural information of the KG.
+These methods work under the assumption that the same real-world entities have to follow the same or semantically similar naming.
+However, in many real-world KGs, this assumption is not holding as entity names are replaced with source-specific ids.
+For this reason, several EA methods either avoid to utilise the entity names for the entity embeddings, either use them jointly with the structural or factual information of KGs.

-Among the evaluated methods, MultiKE and RDGCN are the only methods that use entity names in order to learn the final entity embeddings.
+Among the evaluated methods, MultiKE, RDGCN and BERT\_INT are the only methods that use entity names in order to learn the final entity embeddings.
 Thus, for these methods, we expect an improved performance on KGs where there is some homogeneity in the naming of the entities.

 \paragraph{Relations} The structural information of the KGs constitutes the main type of information that all embedding-based entity alignment methods use in order to learn the entity embeddings.
 Entity embedding methods exploit the structural information either in \emph{one hop} or in \emph{multiple hops}.
 The former use the local structural information of the entities, ignoring the impact of more distant neighbors.
 For these methods, the more relations we have per entity, the better results we expect to get, because entities have the opportunity to minimize their embedding distance with multiple similar entities (neighbors), exploiting multiple features to learn the final embeddings (more information for learning).
 In addition, the more relation edges we have, the more negative samples we have per entity, and as a result, entities move away from dissimilar entities in the embedding space.
 The latter (multi-hop methods) use the subgraph structure, exploiting a larger amount of relations between entities.
 This way, they focus on the extended (multi-hop) neighborhood and aggregate the embeddings of the multi-hop neighbors in order to learn their own.